daily-co/react-native-daily-js/README.md

 minSdkVersion = 21
 ```

-(You _may_ run into other issues, even though they appear to be resolved in a vanilla modern RN CLI-based setup.
-If you do, refer to [issues](https://github.com/react-native-webrtc/react-native-webrtc/issues/720) like [these](https://github.com/jitsi/jitsi-meet/issues/4778), or the `react-native-webrtc` [installation docs](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md), which walk you through a significantly more complicated process.)
+(If you run into any issues, refer to [Github issues](https://github.com/react-native-webrtc/react-native-webrtc/issues/720) like [these](https://github.com/jitsi/jitsi-meet/issues/4778), or the `react-native-webrtc` [installation docs](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md), which walk you through a more complicated process.
+The simpler process laid out above seems to work in a vanilla modern React Native CLI-based setup).

 ## Usage